-Sou Fujimoto’s cloud-like Serpentine Pavilion: What makes it special?
+Sou Fujimoto’s cloud-like Serpentine Pavilion: What made it special?

 Sou Fujimoto - Serpentine Pavilion, Hyde Park, London, 2013, photo Iwan Baan